In 1712 a tax was introduced which came to be referred to as “a tax on knowledge.”

-This, in turn, led to the appearance of a plethora of new papers all of which had to compete for readers; the competition amongst the newspapers was fierce, and it wasn’t long before they discovered a fact, which newspapers still adhere to today – SENSATIONALISM SELLS.
+This, in turn, led to the appearance of a plethora of new papers all of which had to compete for readers. the competition amongst the newspapers was fierce, and it wasn’t long before they discovered a fact, which newspapers still adhere to today – SENSATIONALISM SELLS.

 Crime reporting became popular, and the more gruesome or dramatic the case was, the more sales could be expected.
 Stories of sensational rescues at sea, or escaped zoo animals going on the rampage in major cities, appeared with increasing regularity.
-Articles about fires proved especially popular as papers tried to outdo one another in the sensationalism stakes in order to win readers.
+Articles about fires proved especially popular as papers tried to outdo one another in the sensationalist stakes in order to win readers.

-These articles were often accompanied by lurid illustrations that left little to the reader’s imagination, such as this one that appeared in the champion of sensationalist journalism the Illustrated Police News, in one of its earliest editions on Saturday 12th January, 1867.
+These article were often accompanied by lurid illustrations that left little to the reader’s imagination, such as this one that appeared in the champion of sensationalist journalism the Illustrated Police News, in one of its earliest editions on Saturday 12th January, 1867.